IBM/SalesEnablement-PowerVS-L3/docs/index.md

 The following acronyms are used throughout this demonstration guide:

+    - Control (ctrl) - The control key on your keyboard
+    - Command (cmd) - The command key on your keyboard
     - IBM Power Systems Virtual Server (PowerVS)
+    - IBM Technology Zone (TechZone)
     - Virtual Machine (VM)
-    - Control (ctrl) - The control key on your keyboard
-    - Command (cmd) - The command key on your keyboard